circletile/smvp-toolkit/README.md

 **IMPORTANT: CMake is required to build this program.
 CMake is available at https://cmake.org/download/**

-**The popt development library is required to build this program.**
+**The popt development library is also required to build this program.**

 Install popt on Debian/Ubuntu:
 ```